pavitra-kanagaraj/ERA5_temp/README.md

 # ERA5 Weather-Inflation Analysis

 ## Overview
-This project analyzes the impact of weather shocks on inflation using ERA5 reanalysis data.
-The study uses local projection methods and spans over 7 million spatial observations across Germany, India, and Spain.
+This project computes the temperature shock for India using ERA5 reanalysis dataset.

 ## Data
 - **Source:** ERA5 Reanalysis Data (from ECMWF)